Harshit-3905/Task_Tracker/README.md

 5. **Minimize Distractions:** Block time-wasting websites and tailor your list of restricted sites to regain focus and productivity.

 6. **Motivational Quotes:** The extension displays inspirational quotes to motivate and inspire users, helping them stay focused and positive while managing their tasks.

+In a nutshell, Task Tracker is not just a task manager; it's a holistic productivity solution that combines task management, the Pomodoro Technique, achievements, music, distraction blocking, and motivational quotes.
+It's a complete package to transform your workday into a highly productive and motivated experience.

 Are you ready to take control of your tasks, your time, and your productivity?
 Task Tracker is here to guide you.
 Install our extension and embark on a journey toward enhanced efficiency, laser-focused work, and a boost of motivation.
 With Task Tracker, your day will never be the same again.